Ohio GOP House candidate has misrepresented military service

 Throughout his campaign Majewski has offered his Air Force service as a valuable credential.
 The tagline “veteran for Congress” appears on campaign merchandise.
 He ran a Facebook ad promoting himself as “combat veteran.”
 And in a campaign video released this year, Majewski marauds through a vacant factory with a rifle while pledging to restore an America that is “independent and strong like the country I fought for.”

+A biography posted on his campaign website does not mention Afghanistan, but in an August 2021 tweet criticizing the U.S. withdraw from the country, Majewski said he would “gladly suit up and go back to Afghanistan.”

-But Majewski hasn’t been forthcoming when asked about the specifics of his service.
+He’s been far less forthcoming when asked about the specifics of his service.

 “I don’t like talking about my military experience,” he said in a 2021 interview on the One American Podcast after volunteering that he served one tour of duty in Afghanistan.
 “It was a tough time in life.
 You know, the military wasn’t easy.”